 The lower and the upper Castles

 As a result, it is in one of these sites that take place my story: Marostica castle.
-Approaching from the plain we see emerging the shape of the city walls dating from the Medieval domain (1311-86).
+Approaching from the plain we see emerging the shape of the city walls dating from the Medieval domain (1311-86), built by the Scaligers lords of Verona.
 For sure the construction of the lower and the upper Castles is strategically placed in complementary positions.
 In fact, it allows a better defense against enemy attacks.
 As well as a total control of the hills trade roads.

 The legend of the Chess Game

 In front of the Lower Marostica Castle, a square with colonnaded portico opens the city.
 In the center of which it is designed a chessboard where it is featured the traditional chess game with alive people.
 Most of all, the legend of the Chess Game dates back to 1454.
 When Marostica was one of the most loyal of the Republic of Venice.
 In fact, his government was headed by a mayor appointed directly by the city of Saint Mark.

 Therefore, it is said that just in that year two brave warriors fell in love madly of the beautiful Lionora.
 Hence the two warriors were Rinaldo d’Angarano and Vieri da Vallonara.
 And Lionora was the daughter of Taddeo Parisio lord of Marostica.
 As a result, to have her hand, the two warriors challenged each other to a duel, as was the custom of those times.

 But Taddeo Parisio did not want to lose either of talented youth.
 So, to prevented the bloody clash, he refers to an edict of Can Grande della Scala of Verona (issued shortly after the tragic story of Romeo and Juliet).
 In conclusion, this edict was confirmed and aggravated by the Most Serene Doge of Venice.